The role of twins in computing planar supports of hypergraphs: Relevant twins for -outerplanar supports

-In the second part of the proof, we fix an initial support for our input hypergraph.
-We then show that, in a long sequence of nested separators for this support as above, there are two separators such that we can carry out the following procedure.
+In the second part of the proof, we fix an initial \loutp\ support for our input hypergraph.
+We then show that, in a long sequence of nested separators for this support, there are two separators such that we can carry out the following procedure.
 We discard all vertices between the separators, glue their left and right sides, and reattach the vertices which we discarded as degree-one vertices.
 Furthermore, we can do this in such a way that the resulting graph is an \loutp\ support.
 The reattached degree-one vertices hence are not crucial to obtain an \loutp\ support.
-We will show that if our input hypergraph is large enough, that is, larger than some function of~$m$ and~$r$, then there is always at least one non-crucial vertex which can be removed.
+We will show that if our input hypergraph is larger than \(\psi(m,r)\), then there is always at least one vertex which can be discarded because it is between two suitable separators.

-We now formalize our approach.
-Theorem\nobreakspace \ref {sepseq} will guarantee the existence of a long sequence of gluable separators; it is proven in Appendix\nobreakspace \ref {sec:sepseq}.
+We now formalize our approach. \cref{sepseq} will guarantee the existence of a long sequence of gluable separators; it is proven in \cref{sec:sepseq}.
 To formally state it, we need the following notation.